learnable-content/React-the-ES6-Way/readme.md

 code into a module that we need, but how do we get code *out* of a module that we want to be available to other programs or our application?
 With the `export` keyword of course!
-Any function, variable, or class that we preced with `export` will be available when the module is imported from other places in the application, but you have to explicitly ask for it:
+Any function, variable, or class that we precede with `export` will be available when the module is imported from other places in the application, but you have to explicitly ask for it:

 ```es6